 Your teeth and the rest of your body will continue to change the rest of your life.
-For this reason, it’s important you wear your retainer as directed by your orthodontist once you’re done with treatment.
+For this reason, it’s important you wear your retainer as directed by our orthodontists once you’re done with treatment.

-The last thing you want after wearing braces or Invisalign aligners is being told that your teeth have shifted back toward their original positions.
+The last thing you want after wearing bracesor Invisalign® aligners is to be told that your teeth have shifted back into their original positions.
 Not only is this disappointing, but it can affect the appearance of your smile, bite relationship, and oral health.

-Continue reading to learn the other reasons you need to wear your retainer after orthodontic treatment.
+Continue reading to learn the other reasons for wearing your retainer after orthodontic treatment.

 How Do Retainers Stop Teeth from Moving?

 Once you have your braces removed, we can understand the reluctance you may feel to wear yet another oral appliance.
-(We promise we’re not trying to torture you.)
-However, it’s important that you wear your retainer as directed by your orthodontist.
-Otherwise, your teeth will gradually shift to their original positions.
+However, if you do not wear your retainer properly, your teeth will gradually shift to their original positions.